 Bali Pratipada (Bali Padyami) is celebrated in the states of Maharashtra, Karnataka, and Tamil Nadu, the victory of Lord Krishna over demon king Bali.

 Brothers promise to protect them in all situations.
-Sisters and brothers shares there love for each other and makes the bond strong.
+Sisters and brothers share there love for each other which makes the bond strong.

 The main day of the festival of Diwali is an official holiday in Fiji, Guyana, India, Malaysia (except Sarawak), Mauritius, Myanmar, Nepal, Pakistan, Singapore, Sri Lanka, Suriname, and Trinidad and Tobago.

 This festival varies from state to state throughout India.
-Like in North India this festival celebrates the return of Lord Rama and Mata Sita from the Vanvas after the victory on evil Ravana.
+Like in North India, this festival celebrates the return of Lord Rama and Mata Sita from the Vanvas after the victory over evil Ravana.

 The festival is celebrated every year with great spirit and enthusiasm.
-All the houses, shops, and streets light up making the place look so beautiful likes a Jugnu in the sky.
+All the houses, shops, and streets light up making the place look so beautiful like a Jugnu in the sky.

-Apart from these various rituals, practices, and COVID, this is all the common thing that all follow:
+Apart from these various rituals, and practices, this is all the common thing that all follow:

 - Cleaning the Home